-Fiat Chrysler recalls 1.3 million Ram pickups for fatal software problem
+Fiat Chrysler recalls 1.3 million Ram pickups for possibly fatal software problem

 The good news is the driver should be alerted to this problem by a instrument cluster warning light.
 If the light comes on, drivers should then turn the truck off, and then turn the key back into the on/run position to verify that the light is no longer on.
 They should also follow instructions on their recall notice.

-The company said it is aware of two accidents in which this problem happened, which resulted in one death and two injuries.
+The company said it is aware of two accidents in which this problem may have played a role, which resulted in one death and two injuries.

 The affected vehicles are the 2013-16 Ram 1500 and 2500 pickups, and 2014-2016 Ram 3500 pickups.